Program FAQ

 Many of the course materials will be provided by your instructor digitally free of charge.
 Students are also expected to purchase the required textbooks for their Language and Literature courses.
 While enrolled in the Summer Program, students will have free access to two online Yiddish dictionaries (both Yiddish-English and English-Yiddish), but some students find it useful to purchase a print copy.
 The cost of textbooks and dictionaries ranges from $30 to $105 USD, and many are available through the YIVO Store.

 As a partner of Bard College, YIVO’s educational programs adhere to Bard’s statement of non-discrimination, which ensures equal access to all programs regardless of an individual’s sex, gender, race, color, national origin, religion, age, disability, gender identity, sexual orientation, predisposing genetic characteristics, marital status, veteran status, military status, domestic violence victim status, ex-offender status, or any other characteristic protected by federal, state, or local law.
-Students of and applicants to the Weinreich program shall not be subject to discrimination or harassment prohibited by law or otherwise treated adversely based upon a protected characteristic.
+Students of and applicants to the Summer Program shall not be subject to discrimination or harassment prohibited by law or otherwise treated adversely based upon a protected characteristic.
 Similarly, YIVO will not tolerate harassing, violent, intimidating, or discriminatory conduct by its students, employees, or any other member of, or visitor to, the YIVO community.

 Refresher Course